JinFrx/first-raytracer/README.md

 </p>

 Several things to emphasize in this scene:
-- Multiple light sources, including one off-screen.
+- Multiple light sources, including one that isn't out of frame.
-- Soft cast shadows, use of quad-lights.
+- Soft cast shadows: use of quad-lights.
 - Antialiasing: randomly distributed rays per pixel
 - The Stanford bunny, the bust and two spheres are meshes
 - One sphere is described analytically, like planes around objects